wp-plugins/content-aware-sidebars/readme.txt

 = My new sidebar is not displayed where I expect it to? =

-All content rules are dependent of each other (when they collide), which makes it possible to create extremely focused rules for where to display a sidebar; e.g. with posts written by a given author and with a given category.
+All content rules are dependent of each other (when they collide), which makes it possible to create extremely focused rules for where to display a sidebar; e.g. with posts written by a given author AND with a given category.
-However, this also means that it currently is not possible to create a single sidebar that should be displayed with posts by a given author or posts with a given category.
+However, this also means that it currently is not possible to create a single sidebar that should be displayed with posts by a given author OR posts with a given category.
+This has to be done with two or more sidebars.

 Note the exposure setting as it determines whether the selected rules apply to archives, singulars or both.